Backing Up MoneyWell

 - Off-computer backup (against computer failure)

 If you're using MoneyWell 3, MoneyWell performs a limited version of this for you - every time you open the app, it creates a snapshot of your data before you make any changes.
-If you need to rollback to one of these versions we have a support article which helps you to do this (link at the end of this article).
+If you need to rollback to one of these versions we have a support article which helps you to do this, Restoring from Backup.
 We hope that in a future version of MoneyWell we can make this process much easier.

 Backups from (1) are stored on your computer's drive.
 If your computer fails, these backups will be lost, so you need some additional form of backup - we recommend Time Machine which is built into macOS.
 It's very easy to setup, and if you plug in a new external drive, macOS will usually ask you if you'd like to set it up as a Time Machine drive.